Tyagi-Gaurav/PracticeRust/Notes.md

 ## Slices
 * A slice is a kind of reference, so it does not have ownership.
 * A string slice is a reference to part of a String.
 * If we have a string slice, we can pass that directly.
 If we have a String, we can pass a slice of the String or a reference to the String.
-This flexibility takes advantage of deref coercions
+This flexibility takes advantage of deref coercions30